Sparklight77/vox8/README.md

 📄 License

 MIT License.
-Use it, fork it, study it, break it, fix it.
+Use it, fork it, study it, break it, fix it, just make sure to credit me :).

 ---